- Institutional Review Board (IRB)

 - Checklist: Eligibility for Expedited Initial Review

-To complete the appropriate applications (except for HUD, Emergency Use, WIRB or CIRB applications), please go to eirb.slu.edu.
+To complete the appropriate applications (except for HUD, Emergency Use, or central IRB applications), please go to eirb.slu.edu.
 Instructions for completing the form can be found within the application itself, and additional guidance for use of eIRB can be found on the eIRB web page.
-Please contact the IRB office at firstname.lastname@example.org or 977-7744 if questions arise regarding eIRB and call your department's IRB coordinator if you have questions about your study.
+Please contact the IRB at firstname.lastname@example.org or 977-7744 if questions arise regarding eIRB and call your department's IRB coordinator if you have questions about your study.

 Note: Forms for applications not in eIRB, such as consent templates and other forms, can be found on the Forms and Instructions page of the IRB website.
 Please use the consent and recruitment templates and customize for use in your research.
 IRB Guidelines and Checklists covering various topics are available to assist you in planning and conducting your research.